SYang2000/ACL_2026_EvoTool/README.md

 ## Quick Start / Demo

-`data/` ships small demo subsets (150 instances per benchmark; τ-bench is built locally in one command, below) so the evolution loop runs out of the box.
-The paper evaluates on the four full official benchmarks:
+`data/` ships small demo subsets (150 instances per benchmark; τ-bench is built locally in one command, below) so the evolution loop runs out of the box. **The paper evaluates on the four full official benchmarks**:

 | Benchmark | Official source | Evaluation subsets | Metric |
 |---|---|---|---|